francesco-saponaro/ramen-locator/README.md

 ## Browsers
 * Mozilla, Chrome, Edge and Safari all display same projected layout and have no issues and at any screen sizes.
-*  Mozilla, Chrome, Edge and Safari display an "allow location" alert which requires authorisation in order to show the geolocation in the map
+*  Mozilla, Chrome, Edge and Safari display an "allow location" alert which requires authorisation in order to show the geolocation in the map.

 ## Screen sizes
 * The website is responsive through percentages and media queries, starting from a screen size as small as 280px to as large as 1680px.
 * All features are available and visible on every screen size.

 ## Bugs discovered
 * Safari was not auto-playing or even displaying the Home page video.
 I then published the website and finally worked.
-The issue was for it to work it cannot be on Local host
+The issue was for it to work it cannot be on Local host.
 * Map marker icons, menu icons and quiz home page icon were not working on deployed version.
-I have changed the path from relative to absolute and now they work correctly
+I have changed the path from relative to absolute and now they work correctly.

 # Deployment
+This project was developed using Gitpod, committed to Github and pushed to Github using the built in function.

+To deploy this page to Github Pages from it's [Github repository](https://github.com/francesc-droid/ramen-locator), the following steps were taken:
+1. Log into Github.
+2. From the list of repositories on the screen, select "ramen-locator".
+3. From the menu items near the top of the page, select "Settings".
+4. Scroll down to the Github pages section.
+5. Under "Source" click the drop down menu labelled "None" and select "Main" branch.
+6. Click "Save" and the website is now deployed.
+7. Above "Source" you will find the link to the deployed website.

+## How to run this project locally
+To clone this project into Gitpod you will need:
+1. A Github account.
+Create a Github account [here](https://github.com/).
+2. Use the Chrome browser.

+Then follow these steps:
+1. Install the Gitpod browser extension for Chrome.
+2. After installation restart the browser.
+3. Log into Github with your Github account.
+4. Navigate to the project Github repository.
+5. Click the green "Gitpod" button.
+6. This will trigger a new Gitpod workspace to be created from the code in Github where you can work locally.

+To work on the project code within a local IDE such as VSCode etc.
+1. Follow this link to the [Project Github repository](https://github.com/francesc-droid/ramen-locator).
+2. Under the repository name, click "Code" and then "Clone" or "Download ZIP".
+3. In the "Clone with the HTTPs" section, copy the clone URL for the repository.
+4. In your local IDE, open the terminal.
+5. Change the current working directory to the location where you want the directory to be cloned.
+6. Type "git clone",  and then paste the URL you copied in step 3.
+7. Press "Enter" and your local clone will be created.

 # Credits
 ## Code